Prices

 One carbon credit represents one tonne (1,000 kg) of carbon emissions that have been removed or prevented.
 In October 2025, a carbon credit at ecommit will cost €20 (excluding VAT).
 The cost per tonne of carbon is expected to rise in the future.

 Ecommit charges a single price for a carbon credit.
-This price is determined by combining various projects.
-Some projects are more expensive, while others are cheaper.
+This price is determined by combining various projects in a portfolio.
+Some projects in this portfolio are more expensive, while others are cheaper.
 This depends on the country where the project is located and the type of project.
 For example, projects in the Netherlands are often more expensive than projects in other countries due to land and labor costs.
 Projects that remove carbon from the air, such as through agriculture or reforestation, are cheaper than projects that use technology to reduce carbon emissions.

 No, there are not.
 Aside from the price for your carbon credits, several fees apply.
 All fees are transparently communicated and recorded in your purchase contract.

 Every company generates carbon emissions.
 The amount of emissions varies depending on a range of factors.
 For example, employees, vehicles, and office spaces all contribute to the carbon emissions of a company.
 Therefore, the exact emissions differ from one company to another and depending on the specific situation.
-On average, a small or medium-sized enterprise in Europe emits 67 tonnes of carbon dioxide.
+The average emissions for SMEs and large companies are approximately 90 grams of CO2 per euro of turnover.

 Questions about addressing carbon emissions?